 The St. Catharines/Niagara Census Metropolitan Area has been identified as one of the two most popular retirement destinations for Canada's aging baby-boomers by the Economic Development Department.
-However, in 2001, 80% of the City's population was under the age of 65 years.
-The median age in St. Catharines is 41.7 years, which is higher than the Provincial median of 37.2 years.
+However, in 2001, 80% of the City's population

 Given the shortage of developable land, a strong commitment for community renewal with emphasis on beautification and greening will continue to be a necessity.